 From left to right, Ronnie “Cuz” Strickland, vice president of Mossy Oak; Allison Jimeno; Will Jimeno; and Toxey Haas, founder and owner of Mossy Oak.

-In the Fall 2018 issue of Survivor’s Edge that is on sale now, we dedicated a four-page iSurvived Speical to Will Jimeno, one of the last three people to be pulled from the wreckage of the World Trade Center on September 11, 2001.
+In the Fall 2018 issue of Survivor’s Edge, we dedicated a four-page iSurvived Speical to Will Jimeno, one of the last three people to be pulled from the wreckage of the World Trade Center on September 11, 2001.
 His story was so compelling that we decided wanted to offer the full version here.
 To men and women like Will Jimeno, who went into a burning building while others were running out, we are forever grateful for your service.
 Your story is remarkable and like all of the heroes that day, you will forever be remembered with honor.

 Will Jimeno: Hero